 The comic book take on the Iliad wasn’t new, in 1950 Classics Illustrated had their own version.

-Indeed, Classics Illustrated covered other famous stories from literature.
-In many ways the content of historical events and myths were great subject matter for comics, even minor storylines such as Antony and Cleopatra (1948) were given a go.
+Classics Illustrated had covered other famous stories from literature.
+In many ways the content of historical events and myths were great subject matter for comics.
+They were great stories with standout characters and plenty of action.
+In 1948 15 years before Elizabeth Taylor and Richard Burton took it to the big screes Antony and Cleopatra was published.